SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

     return handlers.get(command.charAt(0)).handle(() -> command.substring(2));

-Then the code that wanted it could just call the `get` method on the supplier, and the code that didn’t (namely the quit handler) never ended up calling `substring`.
+Then the code that wanted it could just call the `get` method on the supplier, and the code that didn't (namely the quit handler) never ended up calling `substring`.

 Now, we could leave those as lambdas, but I actually preferred to make